Enforced Subject Access Requests from insurers, mortgage providers, etc.

-Press reports have revealed a significant increase in an insidious practice in the insurance and mortgage industries; pressuring applicants for insurance or loans to consent to a Subject Access Request (SAR) of their whole GP record rather than applying for a General Practitioner Report (GPR).
+Press reports in 2014 revealed a significant increase in an insidious practice in the insurance and mortgage industries; pressuring applicants for insurance or loans to consent to a Subject Access Request (SAR) of their whole GP record rather than applying for a General Practitioner Report (GPR).

 The situation appears to have spiralled after the breakdown between the BMA and ABI on GPR fees but while duress in such circumstances may be arguable, demanding a copy of someone’s entire medical record (with a small number of redactions) rather than a GPR declaring just those details that may be relevant is self-evidently excessive and therefore in breach of the Third Principle of the Data Protection Act.